MaiderAbad/maiderabad.github.io/content/posts/case-study-scientific-repo/index.md

 ---

-## Key Insights and Broader Applications
+## Key Insights and Broader Applications :mag:

 ### 1. **Generalization to Diverse Datasets**
 Our results emphasize the importance of incorporating data from multiple sources during both training and validation.
 This approach ensures that models are exposed to a wider range of imaging variations, improving their adaptability to new datasets.